squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 Superseded by [SuperFences].
-This extension might still work, but the [SuperFences] extension is superior in many ways, as it allows for arbitrary nesting, and therefore strongly recommended.
+This extension might still work, but the [SuperFences] extension is superior in many ways, as it allows for arbitrary nesting, and is therefore recommended.

   [Fenced Code Blocks]: https://python-markdown.github.io/extensions/fenced_code_blocks/
   [Fenced Code Blocks support]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0